chjj/slock/README.md

     You must change [username] and [hostname] to your username and the hostname of the machine.

+    NOTE: It is wise to combine this feature with a bios password as well as an encrypted home+swap partition.
+Once your machine is powered off.
+Your data is no longer accessible in any manner.

 - Webcam Support (requires ffmpeg): This will take a webcam shot of whoever may be tampering with your machine before poweroff.